-The aim of this paper is to investigate random walk in Korea stock exchange.
-The results of unit root, autocorrelation and the variance ratio tests are applied, using daily data on returns of two indexes in the period 1997:7 to 2012:12.
-The null hypothesis of random walk is rejected for the two indexes and therefore the markets are no weak-form efficiency.
+The purpose of this paper is to investigate random walk in HongKong stock exchange.
+The unit root, autocorrelation and the variance ratio tests are applied, using daily data on returns of two indexes in the period 1997:7 to 2012:12.
+For two indexes, the null hypothesis of random walk is rejected and therefore the markets are no weak-form efficiency.

-Keywords: Random walk hypothesis, Unit root test, Autocorrelation testr, Variance ratio Test, Korea stock exchange.
+Keywords: Random walk hypothesis, Unit root test, Autocorrelation test, Variance ratio test, Hong Kong stock exchange, Weak-form effeciency.